-Figure 15 and Figure 16 show the flow charts for the discharging and charging configurations of strategy 2, respectively.
+Figure 15 and Figure 16 show the flow charts for the charging and discharging configurations of strategy 2, respectively.

 Figure 15.
-Logical block diagram for the discharging case (RES lower than the load) of strategy 2.
+Logical block diagram for the discharging case (RES lower the load) of strategy 2.

 Figure 16.
-Logical block diagram for the charging case (RES higher than the load) of strategy 2.
+Logical block diagram for the charging case (RES higher the load) of strategy 2.